Statue of Alexander Macomb

 General Alexander Macomb is a monumental statue in Detroit, Michigan, United States.
-The monument, designed by sculptor Adolph Alexander Weinman, was dedicated in 1908 in honor of Alexander Macomb, a Detroit native who had served as the Commanding General of the United States Army for several years in the early 1800s.
-The statue was dedicated on September 11, on the anniversary of the Battle of Plattsburgh, a War of 1812 battle that Macomb had participated in.

-In recent years, the statue has come under criticism due to Macomb's connections to slavery and the mistreatment of Native Americans.
+It was designed by sculptor Adolph Alexander Weinman and was dedicated in 1908 in honor of Alexander Macomb, a Detroit native who had served as the Commanding General of the United States Army for several years in the early 1800s.
+The monument, which consists of the bronze statue of Macomb standing atop a granite pedestal on a circular concrete platform, was dedicated on September 11, on the anniversary of the Battle of Plattsburgh, a War of 1812 battle that Macomb had participated in.
+Since the 2010s, the statue has come under criticism due to Macomb's connections to slavery and the mistreatment of Native Americans, with several news sources publishing opinion pieces calling for the statue's removal.
+During the George Floyd protests in 2020, the monument was vandalized several times.

 History

 Background

 Alexander Macomb was a Detroit native who was born into a wealthy family in 1782.
 As a young adult, he pursued a military career and served as a general officer in the United States Army during the War of 1812.
 For his participation in the Battle of Plattsburgh in 1814, he was awarded a Congressional Gold Medal and promoted to the rank of major general.
 Between 1828 and 1841, he served as the Commanding General of the United States Army, a position he would hold until his death in Washington, D.C. that same year.
 In the years following his death, his legacy was largely forgotten, with a 1901 article in The American Architect and Building News stating that the only monument in his honor was the one over his grave in the Congressional Cemetery.